Skip to Content

 Young Philodendron birkin is small enough to be placed on your home or office desktop

-Philodendron birkin reaches a maximum height of one to three feet (90cm), so it will still look gorgeous near your window or in an area of your home where there is adequate indirect sunlight, even after it outgrows its original pot.
+Philodendron birkin reaches a maximum height of one to three feet (90cm), so it will still look gorgeous near your window or in an area of your home with adequate indirect sunlight, even after it outgrows its original pot.

-This rare houseplant boasts beautiful large green leaves with white pinstripes that can add a touch of elegance to your home or office, and the size of the plant is perfect for any area.
+This rare houseplant boasts beautiful large green leaves with white pinstripes that can add a touch of elegance to your home or office, and the plant size is perfect for any area.

 While Philodendron birkin does produce large leaves, it won’t expand more than three feet in width.